-How patients, survivors and loved ones can get involved
+How people living with or beyond bowel cancer and their loved ones can get involved

 Bowel Cancer Awareness Month has a very special meaning for those who have been touched by bowel cancer, whether it be personally or through a loved one.
 Sharing personal experiences and the story of your bowel cancer journey is often the most powerful message of all when it comes to raising much needed awareness of bowel cancer and encouraging people to take action.

-Bowel Cancer Awareness Month also provides a lovely opportunity to join with others who know what you are going through (or have been through), acknowledge the many brave bowel cancer survivors in our community, show support for a loved one, and to positively honour the memory of those who have sadly lost their battle with bowel cancer.
+Bowel Cancer Awareness Month also provides a lovely opportunity to join with others living with or beyond bowel cancer, show support for a family member or friend, and to positively honour the memory of a loved one.

 - Download some free promotional resources, including a Bowel Cancer Awareness Month Poster (general).